JuliaMusic/JuliaMusic_documentation.jl/docs/src/index.md

 comes in the form of the [MIDI](https://en.wikipedia.org/wiki/MIDI) format which is described later on this page.

+!!! info "News"
+    Check out the page "News" for the latest updates to our packages.

+    Latest news: brand new [`timeseries`](@ref) function!

 The current documentation was built with the following package versions
 ```@setup versions
 using Pkg.API: installed